TABLE OF CONTENTS

 14. Are Health Spending Accounts legal?
 Given they involve taxes, does it comply with Canada Revenue Agency?

-Yes!
-An HSA is legal in Canada - as long as the guidelines are properly adhered to.
-To properly satisfy the conditions set forth by CRA, make sure you choose a reputable provider and understand what you are purchasing.
+Yes - an HSA is legal in Canada - as long as the guidelines are properly adhered to.
+To properly satisfy the conditions set forth by CRA, make sure you choose a reputable HSA provider and understand what you are purchasing.

 Effective dates for HSAs are an important component for CRA eligibility.
 An HSA is effective immediately on the day you join and cannot be backdated to the beginning of your fiscal year.
 There are no waiting periods.

 The HSA has been available since the 80's.
 Olympia Benefits is a pioneer and largely responsible for the initial marketing and promotion of the concept to Canada's small business community.
-Since 1996, Olympia has been marketing and administering PHSPs.
+Since 1996, Olympia has been marketing and administering Health Spending Accounts

 17. Are there different types of Health Spending Accounts?

-Once you get past all the marketing jazz, an HSA is a contract.
+Once you get past all the marketing, an HSA is a contract.
 Specifically, it is a contract between an employer (a business) and an employee.
 The conditions of the contract should outline the relationship between the employer, employee, and the administrator.
-So in that sense, all HSAs are the same.
+So in that sense, all Health Spending Accounts (HSAs) are the same.

 18. How do you select an HSA provider?

-For the most part, HSA are marketed and administered by reputable firms with a proven and documented track record.
+For the most part, HSAs are marketed and administered by reputable firms with a proven and documented track record.
 Unfortunately, the industry is unregulated and there are no barriers to entry.
-Make sure you dig beneath the surface and find out the warnings signs of a HSA provider that is cutting corners.
+Make sure you dig beneath the surface and find out the warning signs of a HSA provider that is cutting corners.

 19. Why are HSAs less common than insurance?